gioele/gen-qr-test-data/README.md

 QR test data generator
 ======================

-A simple generator of QR codes to be used as test data to check the correctness of other implementations.
+A small script that generates QR codes to be used as test data to check the correctness of QR codes generators.

 Installation